 Your high blood pressure may be discovered during a routine physical.
 At that point, your primary care doctor may order more tests or refer you to a doctor who specializes in treating whatever the suspected underlying cause of your high blood pressure may be.
 For example, if your doctor believes that a kidney problem is causing your high blood pressure, you'll likely be referred to a doctor who specializes in treating kidney disorders (nephrologist).

-Because appointments can be brief, and there's often a lot of ground to cover, it's a good idea to arrive well-prepared.
+Because appointments can be brief, and there's often a lot to cover, it's a good idea to arrive well-prepared.
 Here's some information to help you get ready for your appointment, and what to expect from your doctor.

 What you can do